 This card does charge a hefty annual fee, however, which means it probably won’t be worth it unless you’re sure you can take advantage of all of its benefits.

-- Earn 3x points on air travel and hotels, 2x points on dining and entertainment, and 1x points on all other purchases
+- Earn 5x points on air travel and restaurants (in 2019), 3x on cruises and hotels, 2x points on dining and entertainment, and 1x points on all other purchases

 - $250 annual air travel credit

 The Barclaycard Arrival Plus™ World Elite MasterCard® is another flexible travel credit card that works well as a hotel card and is a good introductory balance transfer credit card.
 By signing up for this card, you’ll earn 70,000 points after you spend just $3,000 within 90 days.
 Those points are worth $500 in travel credit, and you can use that credit to book a room with any hotel chain.

 In addition to the signup bonus, you’ll earn 2x points for every dollar you spend.
 That’s a pretty sweet deal for any card that lets you redeem points for one cent each, but it’s even better when you take the signup bonus into account.

 At the end of the day, the Barclaycard Arrival Plus™ World Elite MasterCard® is a great hotel credit card for someone who wants to try a wide range of hotels and doesn’t want to deal with a specific loyalty program.

 - Earn 70,000 points after you spend $3,000 on your card within 90 days

 - Earn 2x points for every dollar you spend